CCI-Tools/cate/doc/source/workflows.rst

 JSON-format
 ===========

-The workflow is represented in JSON format that on the top level has 5 different keywords:
+The workflow is represented in JSON format that uses five different keywords on its top level:

-* qualified_name
+* ``qualified_name``
-* header
+* ``header``
-* input
+* ``input``
-* output
+* ``output``
-* steps
+* ``steps``

 The ``qualified_name`` contains a name under which the workflow can be referenced.
+This is the workflow's operation name.
-The ``header`` section can contain a descripion about the worklfow.
+The ``header`` section contains meta-information about the workflow, for example a description text or a version number.
-In the ``input`` section each input to the workflow ist listed together with its data type and description.
+In the ``input`` section each input to the workflow is listed together with its data type and description.
-If a workflow has an output an ``output`` section list the named outputs of a workflow together with their sources.
+If a workflow has one or more outputs, an ``output`` section lists the named outputs of a workflow together with their sources.

-The ``step`` sectionliste the individiual steps of a workflow tha are executed sequentially.
+The ``step`` section lists the individiual steps of a workflow that are executed sequentially.
-The values of the input parameter are taken taken from the parameters decalred in the ``input`` section of the workflow or from the output of another operation.
+The values of the input parameter are taken from the parameters declared in the top-level ``input`` section or from the output section of another workflow step.

 JSON Workflow Schema